AirshipCMS/Docs/02-Quickstart-Guide.md

 Part of your regular development workflow probably involves using a Source Code Management tool like Git, where you can maintain your own versioning and backups.
 SCM tools work seamlessly with Airship projects.
 You can store any extra source files you want in your project repository, as long as they are outside of the `compartments` directory.

 Commit all Airship files with your project, including `compartments` and the `.airship` directory containing the `name` file.

+## 2. Build your Schema in Airship CMS.
+This section describes how to set up pages & collections for your project.
+By default, Airship Projects are set up with 1 demo page and 1 demo collection.
+You can skip Step #2, if you want to see what the example page and collection files look like.
+You can always r

+1. **Create a Sitemap Sketch.** Before you set up anything in the CMS, sketch a sitemap of key pages, collections, and the data contained on each page and collection of your project.
+2. **Create Pages & Collections.**
+ - Log in to the Airship CMS admin panel for your project.
+ - Modofu
+ - Create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
+Every datafield that you create directly maps to a piece of content or a value that you want to allow an admin to be able to edit.
+3. **Page & Collection Rendering.** When you set up the rendering section for pages and collections:
+ - Set the existing `application.html` **layout** for every page and collection.
+ - Create a new unique **template** for each page.
+ - Create a new unique **template directory** for each collection.
+You can also add **Related** datafields to pages and collections in order to set up the framework to create `one-to-many` relationships between pages and collections in your project.
+4. **Add Content.** Add some placeholder content to each page you created, and add items with placeholder content to every collection you created. _You need to add placeholder content so that something renders on the page when you run the site locally._

+Use Case Links:
+- Demo Use Cases
+- Demo Schemas

+Airship CMS Links:
+- Pages
+- Collections
+- Relationships

+Templating Links:
+- Layouts
+- Page Templates
+- Collection Templates